-The Electronic Prescription Service (EPS) enables prescriptions to be sent electronically from the GP practice to the pharmacy and then on to the Pricing Authority for payment.
+The Electronic Prescription Service (EPS) enables prescriptions to be sent electronically from a prescriber to the pharmacy and then on to the Pricing Authority for payment.

 It has been deployed through two key releases.
 Release 1 (R1) in which the barcoded paper prescription form remains the legal prescription.

 Release 2 which supports the transmission of electronic prescriptions; eRD (Electronic Repeat Dispensing); patient nomination of their selected pharmacy; GP cancellation of e-prescriptions; and the electronic submission of reimbursement claims to the Pricing Authority.
 Currently, prescriber’s can only issue an electronic NHS prescription where it is being sent electronically to a patient’s nominated pharmacy.
 EPS was originally rolled out to GP practices and community pharmacies.
 However, EPS continues to be expanded to urgent and other care settings.

 NHS Digital manage the national infrastructure for a variety of NHS IT projects.
 From a community pharmacy perspective, the role of NHS Digital in managing the national infrastructure for the Electronic Prescription Service is the most high profile part of their service offerings.

 An electronic message becomes a legal electronic NHS prescription where: